grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ```
 </CodeGroup>

 Since thresholds are defined as the properties of a JavaScript object, it's not possible to specify multiple ones with the same property name.
-Only the last one will remain and the rest will be **silently** ignored.
-You should specify them with an [array for the same key instead](/using-k6/thresholds/#multiple-thresholds-on-a-single-metric).
+Only the last one will remain.
+The rest will be **silently** ignored.
+Instead, specify them with an [array for the same key](/using-k6/thresholds/#multiple-thresholds-on-a-single-metric).

 ## Thresholds on tags

-It's often useful to specify thresholds only on a single URL or a specific tag.
+It's often useful to specify thresholds on a single URL or specific tag.
-In k6, tagged requests create sub-metrics that can be used in thresholds as shown below.
+In k6, tagged requests create sub-metrics that you can use in thresholds:

 ```javascript
 export const options = {